Elaine Lustig Cohen: Ex Libris

 Arthur Cohen sold Meridian Books to World Publishing in 1960, and Elaine wished to turn to painting full-time.
 By the late 1960s, the two both left commercial work in order to focus on their creative pursuits and found themselves in need of additional income.
 They had a growing collection of early 20th century European avant-garde books, magazines, and periodicals.
 Arthur noticed they had many duplicates and decided to sell them; within one week, he sold everything from that first group.
 This experiment evolved into the founding of their rare book shop and gallery Ex Libris in 1973.
 They were some of the first Americans to sell European avant-garde materials, and found success in being one of the few dealers to meet the needs of this niche market.
 Their collection included works from various avant-garde movements including Futurism, Surrealism, Dada, and Constructivism.
 The couple created catalogs for the shop, with Arthur writing the text and Elaine designing the covers.
 Today these catalogs are considered collectibles.
 Ex Libris remained their primary source of income until Arthur's death in 1986.
-Cohen eventually closed the store in 1998 upon having difficulty both finding materials to sell and making a significant enough profit.
+Lustig Cohen eventually closed the store in 1998 upon having difficulty both finding materials to sell and making a significant enough profit.

 Painting

-In 1969, Cohen resigned from commercial design work, turning almost exclusively to painting.
-In the late 1970s, she began experimenting with mixed media, collage, sculpture and printmaking.
+In 1969, Lustig Cohen resigned from commercial design work, turning almost exclusively to painting.
+In the late 1970s, she began experimenting with mixed media, collage, sculpture, and printmaking.

 In an article published in ArtForum, Lustig Cohen elaborated that the inspiration for her painting style was architecture.
 "My abstraction never came from narrative; it came from architecture," she said.
 "Architecture was always a part of my informal training as an artist.
-When Alvin and I lived in Los Angeles, we did not go to museums. ....
+When Alvin and I lived in Los Angeles, we did not go to museums. ...
 We spent our weekends driving around and looking at Richard Neutra and Rudolf Schindler.
 That was the entertainment."

 While there are formal similarities between her design work and paintings, Lustig Cohen clarified that only her painting process was influenced by her design work: "Part of my process did carry over to design, but none of my early design work was painted.
 Since in the early days of design we pasted up the images, they were manipulations of photographs, colors, and fonts.
 What did carry over to my paintings from the graphic work was in the sketching, because to do anything that hard-edged I had to do a sketch when I planned the paintings."

 Like her book cover designs, her work frequently incorporates typography and abstraction.
-During the latter part of her artistic career Cohen continued to produce works both by hand and digitally using Adobe Illustrator.
+During the latter part of her artistic career Lustig Cohen continued to produce works both by hand and digitally using Adobe Illustrator.